djalbat/the-occam-user-manual/understanding-grammars.md

 These symbols or characters are more often than not considered synonymous with the glyphs that represent them.
 In our case a sequence of such characters is what comprises the content of a document or file.

-2. A set of rules, usually based on regular expressions, to collect these characters into larger elements, called tokens or lexemes.
+2. A set of rules, usually based on regular expressions,[^3] to collect these characters into larger elements, called tokens or lexemes.
 We tend to envisage a sequence of characters as continuous rather than discrete and therefore tend to think of these rules as chopping up the content, so to speak.
 This process is called lexing or tokenising and we stick to the latter.